Swing trading is a popular investment strategy that capitalizes on short-term price movements.

-Swing trading had its roots in the early 20th century when traders started to take advantage of short-term price fluctuations.
+Swing trading originated in the early 20th century when traders started taking advantage of short-term price fluctuations.
 Over time, it has evolved to incorporate technical analysis and advanced trading tools.

 Today, swing trading is widely practiced by both professional traders and individual investors.